dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-edit-print-preview.png)

-Click on **Exit Print preview** to return to editing the dashboard.
+Click on **Exit print preview** to return to editing the dashboard.

-Note that some items may be moved down in order to avoid page breaks.
+Note that some items may be moved to the next page to avoid being split between two pages.
 Items may also be shortened to fit on one page.
 Items that are shortened show an info icon in the upper right corner in preview.
-This icon is removed in the actual print.
+The info icon is not visible in the actual print.

 ### Restricting dashboard filters { #restricting-dashboard-filters }